AtlasMountains/personal-finance-club/README.md

 - routing
   - used standard middleware like (auth, verified, guest)

-#### the first expansion to the authentication system
+#### the first expansion to the authentication system and the first big problem

 After I had the basic authentication system with email verification, I wanted to limit the amount of emails sent to protect against spammers.
-And while we're at it, I also limited the amount of login and registration attempts per ip address to increase security.
+And while we're at it, I also limited the amount of login and registration attempts both per ip address and in total to increase security.

+This is where I hit my first big problem, there are two types of rate limiters, the naming is the same and syntax is very similar, but they're different and obviously easily confused.
+It took me a while to figure that out. you can use [rate limiters in routes](https://laravel.com/docs/9.x/routing#rate-limiting) which will automatically increment upon visiting that route, but are different from [rate limiters you can make yourself](https://laravel.com/docs/9.x/rate-limiting) in controllers and interact with manually.
+At a point i was using two different types of limiters to limit the same action thinking I was interaction with one and the same limiter, not knowing they were different.
+The documentation on that can be improved!

 - rate limiting
-  - Limit the amount of verification emails
+  - Limit the amount of verification emails per user
-  - Limit login and registration attempts per ip address
+  - Limit login and registration attempts:
+    - per ip address using custom rate limiters in the controllers
+    - in total using rate limiters in the routes as middleware
-  - show info about the remaining emails & attempts and wait time before you can send more
+  - show info about the remaining emails & attempts and wait time
 - middleware
   - made my own middleware to redirect if the user is already verified

 #### the second expansion to the authentication system

 To increase the performance of the site, and user experience I implemented queuing and made email sending a job.

+- jobs
+- queuing
+- workers

 ## Where to go from here